razaina/smali-code-injector/README.md

 # smali-code-injector
+## Still in development.
+The README will be updated soon.

 Script to perform code injection in Android apps.

 The code injection is performed on the assembly level of an app.
 Therefore an user needs first to de-assembly an app in order to get its .smali assembly files.
 For this task, I highly recommand to use **smali/baksmali** which are respectively an Android assembler/de-assembler natively present in the **Santoku Linux distribution**.